Chair, Associate Professor Darren Craig

 Physics is an experimental science basic to other disciplines.
 The purpose of the Physics curriculum is to enable students to embody the Christian calling of a scientist to do good, articulate the Christian worldview of creation, and worship God as the creator of all things, both physical and spiritual.
 The curriculum is constructed to train future generations of physicists who will exhibit excellence in theoretical, experimental, and computational physics.

 The curriculum is organized to prepare a student for graduate work in physics or a related discipline as well as a range of other vocations that make use of the analytical and problem solving skills of a physicist.
 The Bachelor of Science in Physics track incorporates all of the necessary coursework to prepare a student for graduate work in physics.
 The Bachelor of Arts in Physics overlaps nearly completely with the Bachelor of Science track but allows the student to select from a set of upper level core courses.
-This degree is not appropriate for those going on to graduate work in physics but provides more flexibilty for those who plan to go on to professional schools such as engineering, law, and medicine, or for those students who plan to go straight into the workplace after graduation.
+The BA degree is not appropriate for those going on to graduate work in physics but provides more flexibilty for those who plan to go on to professional schools such as engineering, law, and medicine, or for those students who plan to go straight into the workplace after graduation.
 The Bachelor of Science with Secondary Education track prepares students for high school physics teaching.
-Bachelors of Science degrees in Chemical Physics and Geophysics offer students the opportunity to substitute advanced coursework in chemsitry or geology for some of the advanced cousework in physics in order to gain an appreciation for areas where physics overlaps substantially with those disciplines.
+Bachelors of Science degrees in Chemical Physics and Geophysics offer students the opportunity to substitute advanced coursework in chemistry or geology for some of the advanced cousework in physics in order to gain an appreciation for areas where physics overlaps substantially with those disciplines.
 The Chemical Physics curriculum offers a broad education in physical chemistry and physics.
 The Geophysics curriculum is a good option for a student interested in resource exploration, international development work, or preparing for a career in civil engineering.
-Majors can also gain recognition for a concentration in International Development.

 All majors are strongly encouraged to takein their freshmen year.